Through a dedicated network of volunteers and partners, plus support from our community,

 We can’t thank our volunteers enough for their dedication and hard work that make our organization possible.
 Without them and the many other volunteers and fosters who work tirelessly to support our mission, we would not be able to save and serve deserving pit bulls.
 Every single person brings a unique and invaluable contribution to the operation and we would be nowhere without them!

 Lori started her rescue journey in 2010 volunteering with an all breed rescue organization.
 There she found her passion for the bully breeds and came to Save-a-Bull.
 She fostered dogs and worked with the adoption team, processing adoption applications to make sure that dogs and puppies were matched with great homes.
-In late 2017, Lori took on the role of executive director and works to lead the organization with passion and commitment to our mission.
+In late 2017, Lori took on the role of interim Executive Director until transitioning in 2020.
+Lori works to lead the organization with passion and commitment to our mission.
 Lori continues to foster, preferring the hardship and medical cases.
 She and her husband Peter own a small business and have five resident dogs in their home, all rescues, three “foster fails.”

 Sam grew up with dogs, cats, horses, rabbits, and fish and has always had a love for animals.
 After adopting her second dog from SAB in 2016, she started volunteering as a foster in 2017, and in 2018 joined the intake team.
 Sam is passionate about finding foster homes for adult dogs, particularly those from shelters who often times have not experienced love and compassion in a family home.
 Since welcoming both puppy and adult fosters into their home, the entire family has only had their love of the breed grow.